Engelberg/instaparse/README.md

 See the [Experimental Features](docs/ExperimentalFeatures.md) page for a discussion of new features under active development.

+## Communication

+I try to be very responsive to issues posted to the github issues page.
+But if you have a general question, need some help troubleshooting a grammar, or have something interesting you've done in instaparse that you'd like to share, consider joining the [Instaparse Google Group](https://groups.google.com/d/forum/instaparse) and posting there.

 ## Special Thanks

 My interest in this project began while watching a video of Matt Might's [*Parsing with Derivatives*](http://www.youtube.com/watch?v=ZzsK8Am6dKU) talk.
 That video convinced me that the world would be a better place if building parsers were as easy as working with regular expressions, and that the ability to handle arbitrary, possibly-ambiguous grammars was essential to that goal.